Application Requirements

 Recommendations are submitted electronically via the online application.

-The letters can be academic or professional.
+Letters can be academic or professional.
 If you’re still a student, at least one should be academic.
 If you’re a working professional, it’s fine for all to be professional.

 Video Introduction